University of Surrey

 Number of days

 Hours of study

-This module reviews the establishment and verification of systems for environmental protection, considering both legal and economic aspects.
-The module concludes with a practical review of environmental protection as applied in the nuclear industry.
+This course reviews the establishment and verification of systems for environmental protection, considering both legal and economic aspects.
+It will conclude with a practical review of environmental protection as applied in the nuclear industry.

 - Demonstrate a depth of understanding of the principle of environmental protection